fujitake/smart-building-quick-start-kit/devices/analog-meter-readers/drum-meter/README.en.md

 - Meter value is detected by tuning based on the sample image.
 The sample script may not detect a meter value correctly if you use an image prepared by yourself.

 - Please check the following notes.
+  - Capture so that the meter part occupies most of the camera view.
-  - Capture only the meter part largely and brightly.
+  - Capture the meter part brightly.
   - Capture so that light is not reflected on the meter part.
   - Capture so that the meter part is positioned in front of the camera directly.
   - The sample script is tuned assuming that the meter part is constructed with white text and black background.